-This course provides an introduction to Latin American and Latinx theatre from the point of view of gender studies and the representation of masculinities.
-Students gain an understanding of the different trends that led to the development of theatrical manifestations in Latin America while learning about their historical, socio-economical, political, and cultural context from the late 60s up to nowadays.
-(G6: The Arts; G7: Humanities; G9 Other World Civilizations).
+This course provides an introduction to Latin American and Latinx theater from the point of view of gender studies and the representation of masculinities.
+Students gain an understanding of the different trends that led to the development of theatrical manifestations in Latin America while learning about their historical, socio-economic, political, and cultural context from the late 60s up to today.

-MC 204 - Images of the Mind: Introduction to Chinese Calligraphic Art (Interdisciplinary) 3 credits; 2 lecture and 2 lab hours
+MC 204 - Images of the Mind: Introduction to Chinese Calligraphic Art (Interdisciplinary)

 This is an interdisciplinary course cross-listed with FA 204 introducing students to Chinese calligraphy.
 Through guided training students gain knowledge of key concepts, methods and techniques of calligraphy and brush pen writing.
 Students receive a thorough background in the history of the art form and its significance in Chinese culture, literature and language.
-(G6: The Arts, G9: Other World Civilization).